Twenty-first century dance training

 As a dance major, you will learn and perform in spacious dance studios with mirrored walls and state-of-the-art sound equipment as well as a fully equipped Pilates Studio.
 You will perform in the intimate Black Box Theatre and McCrary Theatre, a large, fully equipped theatre and concert hall in Elon’s Center for the Arts.
 Scott Studios houses a fully configurable black box theatre with state of the art technology that includes LED lighting and a professional audio system.

 All dance majors gain valuable real-world experience before graduating.
-Each year, students and faculty have the opportunity to attend major conferences, including the North Carolina Dance Festival and the American College Dance Festival.
+Each year, students and faculty have the opportunity to attend major conferences, including the North Carolina Dance Education Organization and the American College Dance Association.
 Students also are encouraged to complete internships to enhance their resumes.
-In the past, dance students have worked with the prestigious American Dance Festival at Duke University, Jacobs Pillow Dance Festival, Bill T. Jones/Arnie Zane Dance Company, Mark Morris Dance Group, Parsons Dance Company, Boston Ballet, City Dance Ensemble, and have served as performers and choreographers for summer stock and community venues.
+In the past, dance students have worked with the prestigious American Dance Festival, Jacobs Pillow Dance Festival, Bill T. Jones/Arnie Zane Dance Company, Mark Morris Dance Group, Parsons Dance Company, Boston Ballet, City Dance Ensemble, Los Angeles Ballet, LA Dance Project, Ate9 Dance Company, Diavolo Dance Theatre, Debbie Allen Dance Academy, Royal Flux Dance Company, Urbanity Dance and have served as performers and choreographers for summer stock and community venues.